Ardgour

 Ardgour (/ˌɑːrdˈgaʊr/) (Àird Ghobhar [aːrˠʃtʲ ˈɣo.əɾ]; meaning high place of goats) is an area of the Scottish Highlands on the western shore of Loch Linnhe.
 It lies north of the district of Morvern and east of the district of Sunart.
 Administratively it is now part of the ward management area of Lochaber, in Highland council area.
 It forms part of the traditional shire and current registration county of Argyll.

 The modern term Ardgour, together with Kingairloch, is applied to a large area of countryside around the village, from the Glensanda Superquarry, Kingairloch and Kilmalieu in the south and west (bordering Morvern and Sunart districts), up to Conaglen, Stroncreggan, Treslaig, Camasnagaul, Achaphubuil, Blaich, Duisky, Garvan and Drumfin in the north (bordering Glenfinnan).

-Until 1829 Ardgour was part of Kilmallie Parish – the largest in Scotland – at which time a Quoad Sacra Parish (QSP) – 'Ballachulish & Corran of Ardgour' – was formed, together with Ballachulish, in Inverness-shire across Loch Linnhe.
-Parliamentary churches were built at Creag Mhòr, (north) Ballachulish and at Corran, Ardgour with the Manse at the former in Onich.
-'Ardgour' and 'Ballachulish & Onich' became Parishes in their own rights in 1894.
-Ardgour took in Kingairloch when this was dis-joined from Lismore and Appin Parish in 1911.
+Ardgour was part of Kilmallie Parish, the largest in Scotland, until 1829 when a Quoad Sacra Parish(QSP) – 'Ballachulish & Corran of Ardgour' – was formed, also including Ballachulish, in Inverness-shire across Loch Linnhe.
+Parliamentary churches were built at Creag Mhòr in North Ballachulish and at Corran in Ardgour with the Manse at the former in Onich.
+'Ardgour' and 'Ballachulish & Onich' became parishes in their own right in 1894.
+Ardgour took in Kingairloch when this was disjoined from Lismore and Appin Parish in 1911.